Dynamical Triangulations for 2D Pure Gravity and Topological Recursion: Introduction

 and

 where $\kappa$ and $\cc$ are cosmological constants at the discrete and continuous levels, respectively.
 Note that the choice of the variable $z \in \mathbb{P}^1$ for each model is not unique, and in DT (continuous level) we instead use the notation $\xi=x$, $\eta=z$.
-We show that the multi-differentials $\omega_{N}^{(h)}(z_1,\ldots,z_N)$ determined by the topological recursion for the above spectral curves give the amplitudes of each model of pure DT.
+We show that the multi-differentials $\omega_{N}^{(h)}(z_1,\ldots,z_N)$ determined by the topological recursion for the above spectral curves give the amplitudes of each model of pure DT. \footnote{ Rescaling the variables $x\to \mu^{1/2}x/2$ and $y\to \mu^{3/4}y/\sqrt{2}$ in the spectral curve for the DT (continuous level), one obtains the defining equation

+as derived in Section 5 of \cite{Eynard:2016yaa}.
+This form of the spectral curve can also be obtained by taking an appropriate scaling limit of the matrix model with a cubic potential. }

 Here, we emphasize the novel contributions of this work.
 The discrete DT model of the strip type was introduced to reproduce the Schwinger-Dyson equation for the matrix model with the cubic potential \cite{preSFT:KKMW,SFT:Watabiki}.
 Therefore, by construction, its reformulation via topological recursion can be regarded as anticipated, although the direct derivation has not been explicitly presented.
 In contrast, the discrete DT model of the basic type was originally proposed as a random lattice model based on equilateral triangulations, and its realization in terms of a matrix model remains unclear.
 Therefore, it is not evident whether its reformulation via topological recursion can be achieved in this case.